WellthCare

-What is a pre-existing condition clause and how does it affect my coverage?
+What is a pre-existing condition clause, and how does it affect your coverage?

-The Impact of the Affordable Care Act (ACA)
+How the Affordable Care Act Changed the Rules

 • Denying coverage based on pre-existing conditions.